Ailantha

 And, while it was quite good, I would match my own rice pudding against this and any other rice pudding.
 This time I didn't say anything about it, though.

-And the following morning, December 26, the rest of us said our good-byes.
+And the following morning, December 26, we said our good-byes.

 However, after my mother left for her daily Mass,